 A colonoscopy or endoscopy may also be recommended to have a better look at the stomach and colon to check for any tears, polyps, or other sources of bleeding.

 Treatment for black tarry stool depends on the underlying cause.
-Some possible treatments for black tarry stool include antibiotics, acid-reducing medications, surgery for abnormal veins, removal of polyps, or simple diet changes.
+Some possible treatments for black tarry stool include antibiotics to combat infections, acid-reducing medications to treat ulcers, surgery for abnormal veins, removal of polyps, or simple diet changes like avoiding foods which can cause the stool to appear black or tarry.

 If black tarry stool is caused by your diet, you may wish avoid foods that are blue, black, or green in color.
 You will also want to increase your fiber intake to reduce tears in the colon.
 Ingest more raspberries, pears, whole grains, beans, and artichokes.